College of Fine Arts and Communication

 The School of Music offers a master of music degree in performance concentration in piano performance.
 Usually spread over a two year time frame, the degree program is designed so that the candidate achieves a broad conceptual understanding of the major area through a synthesis of theoretical and historical information as well as the concentration on performance skills.

-).
+The core requirements for the master’s degree (courses required of all music graduate students) are outlined in the Graduate Catalog (see the catalog).
 Also, all candidates for the master of music degree in piano performance shall participate in conducted or coached ensembles as directed by the keyboard faculty.
 The degree is awarded only after candidates pass a comprehensive oral examination that includes a presentation of a special project and its defense.